 Why not combine your holiday with a national festival or celebration?
 A major event in Barbados is the Crop Over summer festival, taking place all over the island.
 There are markets, carnivals and calypso.
 These events span across the months of May, June, July and August.

-Whether you are looking for a 5 star resort or a business class flight, we have packages and deals to suit all requirements.
-We are taking Barbados holiday bookings for 2016 and 2017.
+Whether you are looking for a cheap deal, a 5 star resort or a business class flight, we have packages and deals to suit all requirements.
+We are taking Barbados holiday bookings for 2017 and 2018.